This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see my disclosure policy for more information.

 I added a little chipotle chili powder to the recipe.
 I love a hint of spice in my sweets, and the smokiness of the chipotle is wonderful paired with the richness of peanut butter and dark chocolate.
 If you’re sensitive to spice, you can always omit it or try adding a sweet spice, like cinnamon, instead.

-The toffee recipe is printed down below, but first I wanted to share a few other ways you might enjoy this toffee—you know, if you get tired of just eating it by the fistful.
+I’ve got to share my favorite way to enjoy this toffee—you know, if you get tired of just eating it by the fistful.

-Because of the toffee’s light and crispy texture, it crumbles fairly easily, and those crumbled toffee pieces make most excellent mix-ins for chocolate clusters.
-Coarsely chop the toffee, stir it into a bowl of melted chocolate, then drop spoonfuls of the mixture onto waxed paper.
-Voila!
-You’ve now made two candies for the price of one.
-Well done you.
+Because of the toffee’s light and crispy texture, it crumbles fairly easily, and those crumbled toffee pieces make most excellent toppings for ice cream.

-I’m even more excited about this next idea.
-Crumbled Spicy Peanut Butter Toffee is a natural ice cream topper, but why stop there?
-Pair it with hot fudge sauce, peanut butter sauce, and peanut butter ice cream for a ridiculous—and ridiculously good—Peanut-Chocolate Toffee Sundae.
+But why stop there?
+Pair it with hot fudge sauce, peanut butter sauce (see the recipe down below!), and peanut butter ice cream for a ridiculous—and ridiculously good—Peanut-Chocolate Toffee Sundae.

 Don’t you want to dive in?
 I’m afraid we ate a rather unhealthy amount of this dessert during the course of the photoshoot this afternoon.
 It’s just too easy!
 Between the rich ice cream, the crunchy toffee bits, and the warm and gooey sauces, these are seriously dangerous.